thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 delete-widgets-bundle-1:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-1-ce.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Trash" icon next to the name of the widget bundle you want to delete;'
+        title: 'Click a "Trash" icon next to the name of the widgets bundle you want to delete;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-2-ce.png
         title: 'Confirm deleting the widgets bundle in the dialog box.'